Volkevich/Volkevich.CV/README.md

 ### Hi, I'am Vitaly 👋

-<H3> Now I'm working on interesting commercial projects.</H3>
+<H3> Now I'm working on interesting commercial projects...</H3>
-<H3> - 🔭 I’m currently working on creating a social network for animals along with the study of Spring and all its aspects.</H3>
+<H3> - 🔭 Blockchain projects, trading bots and much more.</H3>
-<H3> - 🌱 I’m currently learning develop with Spring, learn Spring Security, and so on.</H3>
+<H3> - 🌱 Recently, I got acquainted with Web 3.0 technology, as well as authorization using cold cryptocurrency wallets on various platforms.</H3>
 <H3> - 🤔 I can help you in writing Telegram bots.
 I'll help with the databases.
 Contact me, I love interesting tasks.</H3>